PatrykGadziomski/Orbit-Search-Engine/README.md

 ### Data acquisition
 During data acquisition, scientific papers are collected from **arXiv.org** using their public API and enriched with additional metadata from **OpenAlex.org**, also via API access.
 The process can be started by running the script ``index_main.py`` with the command ``python index_main.py``.
 It will automatically create the necessary folders and files for indexing.
-Please make sure to adjust the file paths in the script according to your local setup and preferences.
+Please make sure to adjust the file paths in the ``config.yml`` according to your local setup and preferences.

 **Important**: The amount of data depends on the parameters set in ``./orbit_utils/data_access.py``: ``main_access()`` (See comment).